hgcl/clara-le/src/posts/my-ongoing-travel-cooking-wishlist.md

 - Ayran: cold savory yogurt-based beverage (best when served cold and foamed)
 - Kuru fasulye: beans in tomato sauce (love the version with a lot of tomato paste for a richer result)
 - Çig köfte: fresh bulgur-based wrap, great for summer
-- Turkish coffee: strong and thick coffee, the good ones are served with a distinct _crema_
+- Turkish coffee: strong and thick coffee, the good ones are served with a distinct _crema_ (✅ made as we were traveling)
 - Lahmacun: sometimes called the "Turkish pizza", it's thin, crispy and delicious
 - Kavut: a type of flour-based halva, very paste-like (make it "bland" so that it can be topped with honey/jam or anything else)
 - Menemen: scrambled eggs with tomatoes, the perfect breakfast dish (✅ made on 23-09-2025, no recipe yet)